razi-rais/microservices/workshop/readme.md

 Server Version: version.Info{Major:"1", Minor:"14", GitVersion:"v1.14.1", GitCommit:"b7394102d6ef778017f2ca4046abbaa23b88c290", GitTreeState:"clean", BuildDate:"2019-04-08T17:02:58Z", GoVersion:"go1.12.1", Compiler:"gc", Platform:"linux/amd64"}
 ```

 You can take minikube to a test drive right away to make sure things are working as expected!
-Let us run a nginx server in a kubernetes way.
+Let us run a nginx server inside Kubernetes cluster.

+> Note: Don't worry too much about Kubernetes objects like Pods, Deployment and Service.
+You will learn more about them in the next excercise when run a custom application.

 ```
 $ kubectl run ngx --image=nginx --labels="type=webserver"